mawebcoder/laravel-elasticsearch/README.md

 ``php artisan elastic:migrate``

-To reset all migrations :
+To reset all migrations(this command just runs `down` method in all migrations) :

 ``php artisan elstic:migrate --reset``

-To fresh all migrations :
+To drop all indices and register them again:

 ``php artisan elastic:migrate --fresh``